CSA-OCP-GER/unicorn/challenges.istio.7.sm-requestmirroring.md

       subset: v3
 ```

+The important part is the `mirror` section in the `VirtualService` definition.
+In this section, we tell the Istio proxy to send requests that have the destination `calcbackendsvc` with subset `v1` also to subset `v3` - but without (!) returning the response.
+By using this technique, you can test a new version of your service in production and be sure, that possible errors or performance issues will never hit your end-users.

 ## Open the Grafana Dashboard and compare v1 against v3 ##

 Now, it's time to check whether our developers were right and that the new service performs better (in terms of calculation time/mermory consumption etc.) than our "old" service.
 Run the application in "loop-mode" for some time...then...